Killthebug/Bika-Lims-Wiki/BIKA-JSON-API.md

     (default=10)
 ```

 All other parameters placed in the request will be passed directly to the catalog query, inside the contentFilter argument.
 This allows searching on any indexes defined in the catalog.
-For more information on querying the catalogs, read http://developer.plone.org/searching_and_indexing/query.html

 If the query executes successfully, the response object will contain additional attributes: